ehtick/zea-engine/docs_src/docs/API/SceneTree/Geometry/CompoundGeom.md

 ▸ **getNumTriangles**(): `number`

-Returns the number of triangles in this mesh proxy geometry.
+Returns the number of triangles in this compound geom.

 #### Returns